Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 Mia’s Building and Lilian Ngoyi (previously Bree Street) shops are adjacent to the primary school and Oriental Plaza.
 They represent a historic retail townscape c1920s similar to parts of Jeppestown’s retail district.

-Diagonally across from Mynpacht is the old Freemasons Hall demolished in 1960s.
-It appears on both Goad’s maps and no photos exist of the hall.
+Diagonally across from Mynpacht was the old Freemasons Hall that was demolished in the 1960s.
+It appears on both Goad’s maps, but I’ve not found any photos of the hall.

 A cardboard factory building stood on the corner of Fountain and Nursery Roads.
 It was demolished between 2015 and 2017.

-Reiker and David Free State Bakery in Mint Road appears to have been established in the late 1890s and was on the southern end of Mint Road.
+Reiker and David Free State Bakery in Mint Road appear to have been established in the late 1890s and was on the southern end of Mint Road.

 Messrs A. & J. Tawse had a bread and biscuit factory on High Road in the 1890s.
 Both bakeries have long been demolished.